Innovator0009/Covid-Statistics/privacy-policy.md

 ## How can users get the data removed/deleted?
 • Users/Moderators of the Guild can join the [Support Server](https://discord.com/invite/vecGcm4zsC) and create a ticket for the same.

-Last updated on 7th of August 2021, 5:30 am UTC